.

 Fabrics: Jakob Schlaepfer

-Scent & Fragrance Partners: Firmenich, Soeder
+Scent & Fragrance Partners: dsm-firmenich, Soeder

-Visual Identity: Johnny Graf
+Visual Identity: Johnny Graf with Dimitri Erhard

 Scenic Visualization: Sergej Kop